viebel/blog.klipse.tech/_posts/2021-08-24-data-validation-with-json-schema.md

 The complete list of data validation libraries is available [here](http://json-schema.org/implementations.html).

-For instance, in JavaScript, using [Ajv JSON schema validator](https://ajv.js.org/), we validate a piece of data using the `validate` function.
+For instance, in JavaScript, using [Ajv JSON Schema validator](https://ajv.js.org/), we validate a piece of data using the `validate` function.
 As you might expect, when a piece of data is valid, `validate` returns `true`:

 ~~~klipse-eval-js
 var ajv = new Ajv({allErrors: true});